githubcatw/TenCut/README.md

 # TenCut
+**WARNING: This app simulates the S10/S10e hole-punch display.
+Earlier versions simulated A8s, and most of the app needs a rewrite to add S10+ hole simulation!**

 You saw Unpacked 2019.
 You probably heard of Samsung's new Galaxy S10.

 You probably noticed the large camera hole on the S10 (and the even larger one on the S10+).